computational-psychology/computational-psychology-www/content/pages/index.rst

-New group member: Jannis Röhl
+New group members: Matheo Möbis and Jannis Röhl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group member `Jannis Röhl <https://www.psyco.tu-berlin.de/roehl.html>`_ to our group.
+We are very happy to welcome our new group members `Matheo Möbis <https://www.psyco.tu-berlin.de/moebis.html>`_ and `Jannis Röhl <https://www.psyco.tu-berlin.de/roehl.html>`_ to our group.
+Matheo is testing an algorithm that detects T-Junctions in images and examine how it behaves when confronted with noise in his Bachelor thesis.
 In his Bachelor thesis, Jannis relates discrimination with perceived magnitude on simultaneous brightness contrast displays in an experimental approach.